How to Minimize the Risk of an IRS Audit

 How Long Does the IRS Have to Audit You?

+Many taxpayers worry about how long they remain exposed.
+Generally, the IRS has three years from the filing deadline (or actual filing date, whichever is later) to audit your return.
 However, the window extends to six years if you omit more than a quarter of your total income.
 If the IRS suspects fraud or non-filing, there is no time limit at all.
+To be safe, keep all tax records, receipts, and supporting documents for at least six years.
+Some records, like those related to property or major investments, should be kept indefinitely.

 What Audit Styles Can the IRS Use?